indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do I Need a Small Claims Lawyer?

 In Indiana, the small claims court does not require an individual to employ an attorney.
-Although the petitioner may hire a lawyer if desired.
-However, it is unlikely that the litigant will get the defendant to pay the legal fees even if after winning.
-This is only possible if there was an agreement concerning such.
+However, the petitioner may hire a lawyer if desired; it is unlikely that the litigant will get the defendant to pay the legal fees even after winning.
+This is usually the case if there is an agreement to that effect.

 How do Class Action Lawsuits Work in Indiana?